.

 Medications

-Every year vets see a large amount f puppies being brought in due to getting hold of human medicines, both prescribed and the counter type.
-After all, hands up if you have some tablets that you take at night or first thing in the morning (even just herbal ones) sitting beside your bed on the table to remind you?
+Every year, vets see a large number of puppies being brought in due to getting hold of human medicines, both prescribed and the counter type.
+After all, hands up if you have some tablets you take at night or first thing in the morning (even just herbal ones) sitting beside your bed on the table to remind you.
 Or maybe on a countertop that the dog could jump up and get?

 As with children, when pet-proofing your home is important to keep these and pet medicines out of their reach in a secure draw or cabinet.
 It is also a good idea to keep them separate to avoid any mistakes which could be lethal.